How Do Fall Detection Watches Work?

 Our Perfect Alert Falls Watch takes the following additional measures to counter false positives:

-1. Ask the wearer to confirm if they’re okay before sending alerts
+1. Asking the wearer to confirm if they’re okay before sending alerts

-2. Sound an alarm that if not canceled within 25 seconds causes the alerts to be sent
+2. Sounding an alarm that if not canceled within 25 seconds causes the alerts to be sent

 By using sensor data in real-time, the system ensures that users receive fast and reliable alerts, notifying loved ones or emergency contacts almost instantly when a fall is detected.